 And once the consulting firms came to recruit, I was getting interviews from 100% of the firms I applied for… so it seemed like a better fit for me, so I focused.

-So what I have found surprising is how many people get to second or final round, don't get the offer, and then promptly quit.
+So, what I have found surprising is how many people get to the second or final round, don’t get the offer, and then promptly quit.

 My reaction is, “Geez, you got so close… you’re clearly capable of doing the job… but you made some mistake somewhere in the process.